 This vehicle had a remote start/keyless entry system installed by a previous owner, which adds nice convenience while being basically invisible and preserving the classic look since our Suburban came factory equipped with electric locks.
 The steering is adjusted properly and tracks well, and drives straight and smooth on the highway.

 The next large task for our Suburban was to drive back up to Pennsylvania from Florida, and haul back a trailer load of tools, equipment, and household items.
-The trip north went fine, but as we reached our destination we realized the damage from the previous light circuit overload had worked its toll on the guage cluster.
+The trip north went fine, but as we reached our destination we realized the damage from the previous light circuit overload had worked its toll on the gauge cluster.
 The internal lights were not operating, making it difficult to drive at night.

-We soldered a wire across the gap melted into the trace by the overload so we could get back home again with operating guage cluster lights.
-We will fix this properly at a later date, and hopefully make some much needed updates to the guages as well while still keeping a period and factory look.
+We soldered a wire across the gap melted into the trace by the overload so we could get back home again with operating gauge cluster lights.
+We will fix this properly at a later date, and hopefully make some much needed updates to the gauges as well while still keeping a period and factory look.
 In the meantime, we hitched up the trailer and loaded up for the trip back south.
 We ended up with about 4,000 lbs gross trailer weight and a few hundred in the back of the truck.

 It squats a lot when loaded, and we had balanced the tongue weight fairly well.
 The suspension does not seem to like towing and hauling.
 We will have to improve the suspension later.
 We headed out and made our way back south, uneventfully.
 The Suburban hauled wonderfully (if a little too light on the front), and the gas mileage dropped about 5 MPG, down to 13.